derrekchow/derrekchow.com/quotes.md

 <hr/>

-"The first computers were human.
-The last computers may be human as well."
+"The first computers were human, and the last computer may be the human as well."

 > Taeyoon Choi